Enterprise JFrog CLI Configuration Reference

 Some package managers only support basic authentication which requires also a username.

-If you plan to work with one of those package managers, please provide a username.
+If you plan to work with one of those package managers, supply a username.

 Package manager integrations that require basic authentication often need --user=<username> on jf config add in addition to the token.